karnagebitcoin/jumble/PRIVATE_NOTES_FEATURE.md

 - Private notes appear at the top of user profiles
 - Styled as a manila yellow sticky note with handwriting font (Kalam)
 - Shows up to 2 lines of text (truncated with "..." if longer)
-- Includes a small indicator if a note event is pinned
+- If a note event is pinned, it displays below the text in a compact view
+- The pinned note is fully interactive (you can click through to the full note)

 ### 4. **Inline Editing**
-- Click anywhere on the sticky note to edit it
+- Click on the text area of the sticky note to edit it
-- Type or modify your note
+- Type or modify your note text
 - Click outside the note to auto-save
 - Changes are instantly saved to localStorage
+- Editing text preserves the pinned note event
+- The pinned note section is not editable (only the text above it)

 ### 5. **Delete Notes**
 - Click the X button on the sticky note to delete it